-PPP Update 04-13-2020: Rules, Resources & Links You Need Now
+PPP Rules, Resources & Links You Need Now

-Quick Recap: There are already 3 major federal legislative responses to the Covid Crisis, and each is full of opportunities — and responsibilities — for small business owners.
+Quick Recap: There are already 3 major federal legislative responses to the COVID crisis, and each is full of opportunities — and responsibilities — for small business owners.

 1. Covid Preparation Act that created the Covid Disaster Loans